mdolab/openconcept/docs/tutorials/turboprop.rst

 Mission
 =======

-This mission group has two changes from previous examples.
+This mission group has two changes from previous openconcept/examples.
 The aircraft parameters are added from the data file using a ``DictIndepVarComp`` instead of manually defining them as before with an ``IndepVarComp``.
 This allows the parameters to be defined in one location (that is not the run script).
 The second change is the switch to using a ``FullMissionAnalysis`` mission, which adds a balanced field length calculation to the ``BasicMission`` we used previously.